circuit-specialists/Smart_Outlet/README.md

 Use transfer_all.cmd to trasnfer all the files and folders neccesary for working order.

 ## Features Needed
-Timezone support
+Timezone support \n
-Option to add more than 1 ON/OFF time for a day Optimize and clean up code
+Option to add more than 1 ON/OFF time for a day \n Optimize and clean up code \n